mikeneilens/codechallenge/challenge30/README.md

 + **Space**: This is the specification for a space.
 It contains a string and the amount available.
 It does not describe the actual physical entity so has no id.

 + **Slot**: This is a time slot, but its just a description.
-I originally gave it an id but it served no purpose in the model.
+I originally gave it an id but it served no purpose in the model although probably is needed to allow for the booking system changing the text.

 + **Booking**: This describes the reservation.
 Maybe it should be called Reservation!
 Customers can reserve a space (e.g. Room for 8 people) and one or more time slots (e.g. "9am - 1pm" and "1pm -5pm") for a date/location.